FormerLurker/ArcWelderPlugin/README.md

 **5. My print failed when using *Arc Welder*, but the original GCode printed fine.**

-I recommend running the GCode through an analyzer that supports arcs (Simplify3D does, and [nc viewer](https://ncviewer.com) is a good online tools, though it has some problems) to see if there are any obvious issues with the GCode.
+I recommend running the GCode through an analyzer that supports arcs (Simplify3D does, and [nc viewer](https://ncviewer.com) is a good online tool, though it has some problems) to see if there are any obvious issues with the GCode.

 If the code looks good, please try printing *Arc Welder* GCode again to see if it fails in the same spot.
 If it does, please report the issue!
 See the *Reporting Issues* section below for info.